Skip to Main Content

 Key takeaways

-• No matter whether the deceased was the co-signer or primary borrower, you will become the sole person responsible loan payments.
+• No matter whether the deceased was the co-signer or primary borrower, you will become the sole person responsible for loan payments.

 • It is not your responsibility to contact your lender if your co-signer dies.